Code-Institute-Submissions/F1MemoryGame/README.md

 ---

-This project is designed for Formula One fans like myself to provide a simple yet challenging memory game with a user-friendly design, the game will always lay out the cards differently as well as providing a user score, giving the users a reason to come back to the site and keep playing multiple games.
+This project is designed for Formula One fans like myself to provide a simple yet challenging memory game with a user-friendly design.
+The goal of the project is to create a game that is both fun and challenging for all Formula 1 fans whether they are new to the sport or a hardcore fan, to achieve this the game will shuffle the cards before each game, keep score and have a time limit.

 ## Table of Contents